hopeugetherpes/DadGPT/README.md

 Yes!

 DadGPT is truly free and will remain so: No ads, no trial period, no premium version, no BS.
-DadGPT is based on GPT-4o and is hosted by OpenAI.

 The operating costs of DadGPT are covered by private funding.